Connect an AI Agent to Jira tickets

 • be able to search through your Jira tickets, and

-• answer questions based on them
+• be smart about answering questions based on them

 How it works